farambis/StatCompare-Whiz/markdown/mixed_design_nonparametric.md

 <br>

-<h3 id = "PPC-NP-alternate-difference-focused-estimator">  3.2 An alternate nonparametric difference-focused estimator </h3>
+<h3 id="PPC-NP-alternate-difference-focused-estimator">  3.2 An alternate nonparametric difference-focused estimator </h3>

 An alternate nonparametric difference-focused effect size estimator is given by Hedges and Olkin (1984):